nickgasperi/spotify-personal-streaming-analysis/README.md

 ## **Project Background**

 ### **Introduction**<br>
-This project analyzes my personal Spotify streaming history from 2015 to 2024 to uncover listening habits and the evolution of my music taste.
+This project analyzes my personal Spotify streaming history from 2015 to 2024 to uncover listening habits and the evolution of my music taste using Power BI.
 Having been asked *"What kind of music do you listen to?"* more times than I could count, I began to wonder myself, and decided to take a data-driven look at my cumulative listening history.
 By exploring trends in what, when, and how I stream,this analysis aims is to draw objective conclusions about how my listening preferences have developed over time, and where they might be heading next.

 ### **About the Data** <br>
 The dataset used in this analysis contains detailed records of my personal streaming activity throughout the full lifespan of my Spotify account, from 2015-2024.
 Each row represents a streamed song or podcast episode and includes metadata such as the date-time stamp (*ts*), identifying variables like track/episode name and artist/podcast name, and a key quantitative measure, duration played (*ms_played*).
 The data was delivered from Spotify via email, stored in 23 JSON files containing 327,123 total records.
 All files were combined and cleaned into one useable dataset titled *full_streaming_history*.